Engineer9736/TheEndProtector/README.md

 # TheEndProtector
-A Spigot plugin which prevents the main island of Minecraft's "The End" dimension from being demolished, while still being able to fight the dragon without limitations.
+A Spigot plugin which prevents the main island of Minecraft's "The End" dimension from being demolished by players, while still being able to fight the dragon without limitations.

 Dependencies: CoreProtect (for rollback functionality)